 The proposed project is simple in its design:

 In utilizing the text-messaging medium, this project seeks to achieve six core objectives:

 CFWV staff members are working initially with four colleges and universities (one two-year institution and three four-year institutions) and 14 feeder high schools to pilot the project.
 The effort will target schools and students served by the federally funded GEAR UP program.
 Using the GEAR UP program as a framework will maximize available resources and provide an incubator for new programming by making use of existing staff, as well as high school, college and university, and community partnerships.

 The pilot project will provide text-message interventions and linked services to approximately 3,000 students over the course of three years — 1,000 each in the high school graduating classes of 2014, 2015, and 2016.

 Who can participate in this project?

-For at least the first year, only those students who are attending a high school that is part of the West Virginia GEAR UP high school and are planning to attend one of the four partner colleges will receive text messages.
+For at least the first year, only those students who are attending a high school that is part of the West Virginia GEAR UP high school will receive text messages.

 But won’t other students (other than those listed as eligible) see the opt-in field on their college applications and other college-planning materials?